Don't save your new shoes for race day.

 I'm talking about building a blister plan

 The real work with blisters is done in the weeks and months leading up to your event.
-I'm not talking about reading a blog post or two, liking someone's blister photo on Facebook or popping some dressings in your blister kit.
+I'm not talking about reading a blog post or two, liking someone's blister photo on Facebook or throwing some bandaids in your blister kit.
 I'm talking about building a robust blister plan.

-A blister plan is knowing which strategy (or combination of strategies) you will use going into your event for the blisters you expect to be troubled with.
+A blister plan is knowing which strategy (or combination of strategies) you will have in place at the start line for the blisters you expect to be troubled with.
 And knowing which strategy (or combination of strategies) you are going to have up your sleeve to combat unexpected hot-spots, so you can remain blister-free?
-And more.

 Written by Rebecca Rushton